Estimated reading time: 3 minutes

 Your family loves you, but they may be a bit demanding, too.
 It happens.
 The holidays are often accompanied by a long list of obligations, errands and events.
 You can practice self-care this Thanksgiving holiday with firm “yes”s and even firmer “no”s.
 If you are the people pleaser of the family, it is okay to deny someone a favor because you’d rather have another plate of food or take a nap!

-You must know, set and honor your boundaries – especially with family, or no one else will.
+You must know, set and honor your boundaries – especially with your family, due to you all being so comfortable with one another!

 The holiday season is often the first time you’ll see certain family in a while, so you can expect some probing questions.
 If you’re like me , and this makes you uncomfortable, prepare you responses early.